 1. By agreement with the mother

 A father and mother can complete and sign the statutory declaration for joint guardianship (S.I.
-No. 5 of 1998), in the presence of a peace commissioner, a commissioner for oaths, or a solicitor.
+No. 210 of 2020).

 This form declares that:

 - the parents have not married each other